Protein Pasta Recipe | Vegan Bolognese

 Kennst Du schon?

 Yes, our protein pasta recipe is 100% vegetarian and also vegan.
-That makes it popular not only among athletes, but also with people who follow a vegetarian or vegan lifestyle.
+It is not only popular with athletes, but also with vegetarians and vegans.

-No, not really.
-But to make pasta dishes high in protein as well, we’ve developed a super delicious protein pasta recipe featuring a protein-rich sauce.
+No not really.
+So that pasta dishes can also be high protein, we have developed a super delicious protein pasta recipe that has a protein-rich sauce.

-We simply cook a classic vegan Bolognese and add a bit of neutral protein powder at the end.
-This significantly increases the protein content of the sauce without affecting the taste.
-Our sauce is what makes this high-protein pasta recipe truly unique!
+We just cook a regular vegan bolognese and add some neutral protein powder at the end.
+This significantly increases the protein content of the sauce, but you won't be able to taste it at the end.
+Our sauce makes our protein-rich pasta recipe unique!

-One serving of our quick protein pasta dish contains more than 40 g of protein!
-We also make sure to use plenty of fresh ingredients to increase the nutrient density.
+One serving of our quick protein pasta dish contains more than 40g of protein!
+We also make sure to use lots of fresh ingredients to increase the nutrient density.